GregoryLab/HAMR/README.txt

 Installing HAMR:
 HAMR includes pre-compiled binary programs.

-If neccessary, to re-compile use make clean make
+If neccessary, to re-compile and Samtools library is installed in the default location use:
+	make clean
+	make
+if Samtools is installed elsewhere use:
+	make clean
+	make SAMTOOLS_DIR=[location where samtools library is installed]

 Operating instructions: